Learning the climate of dynamical systems with state-space systems: Preliminaries

 \section{Preliminaries}

 This section reviews the theory used throughout the paper.
-Section \ref{subsec:learning with state-space systems} discusses state-space systems and how they are used in producing point and density forecasts of time series.
+Section \ref{subsec:learning with state-space systems} discusses state-space systems and how they are used in producing point and density forecasts of time series from the observations of dynamical systems.
 Section \ref{subsec:metric_le} introduces a metric Lyapunov exponent, and Section \ref{subsec:ergodicity} reviews some results from ergodic theory.